BabylonJS/BabylonNative/Documentation/BuildSystem.md

 This approach has several advantages when contrasted with vertical dependency management.

-- The structure of the project is substantially simplified.
+- The structure of the project is dramatically simplified.
 - It is now possible for multiple submodules to share a dependency without including redundant copies of the dependency.
 - The root-level repository now has substantially more control.
 Because the `Root Project`